k-int/folio-grails-module-demo/README.md

         folio                                          -- A folder for folio work folio_globals.yaml                         -- A config file where we can share global config for spring-boot based apps.
-                                                       -- we decided to go for something more general than just postgres-config.yaml . folio-grails-module-demo                   -- the grails based folio module we are building (And is checked into this git repo) folio-sample-modules                       -- The defacto folio demo module mod-users                                  -- the users module
+                                                       -- we decided to go for something more general than just postgres-config.yaml . folio-grails-module-demo                   -- Folder containing new module and descriptors folio-demo-module                      -- the grails app itself
+            folio-sample-modules                       -- The defacto folio demo module mod-users                                  -- the users module
             okapi                                      -- okapi core